The Top Pros and Cons of Truck Factoring

 Factoring companies often pay a lump sum of money to the trucking company (usually between 65% and 90% of the invoice price).
 This money is paid to the bank account of the factoring company in no more than 24 to 48 hours and can be instantly used as working capital.
 The factoring company will then collect the full invoice payment from your client.

-As great as this may sound to trucking companies, before you use a factoring service, you should know that the factor just won’t take any invoice you offer.
+As great as this may sound to trucking companies before you use a factoring service, you should know that the factor just won’t take any invoice you offer.
 They’ll have to do a credit check on your client to ensure they’ll be paid on time.

 You should also know that you’re not going to get the full value of the invoice when you sell it to a factoring service.
-The factor deducts different preset fees that vary with the amount involved, the service provided, and the circumstance behind it all.
+The factor deducts different preset fees that vary with the amount involved, the service provided, and the circumstances behind it all.

 Truck factoring has a lot of potential with a few shortcomings.
 Let’s review some of them below.